wrzdx/obsidian/Introduction.md

 18. Is there any reason why you might want to mount a file system on a nonempty directory?
 If so, what is it?

-Mounting a Þle system makes any Þles already in the mount-point directory inaccessible, so mount points are normally empty.
-Howev er, a system administrator might want to copy some of the most important Þles normally located in the mounted directory to the mount point so they could be found in their normal path in an emergency when the mounted device was being repaired.
+Mounting a fiile system makes any files already in the mount-point directory inaccessible, so mount points are normally empty.
+Howev er, a system administrator might want to copy some of the most important files normally located in the mounted directory to the mount point so they could be found in their normal path in an emergency when the mounted device was being repaired.

 19. What is the purpose of a system call in an operating system?